A big part of Kindling is attempting to discern real progress for humanity. This was also going to be impossible, problematic, a fool’s errand.

 The whole idea of “progress” is fraught with complexity, ambiguity, and uncertainty.

 Over the last few hundred years, the dominant view of progress has been about technological innovation, growing GDP, cures to deadly disease, etc. We see cars getting bigger, faster, sleeker and we think that is good.
 We see computers getting smaller, cheaper, and smarter, and we think that is good.
 And that is good, in a sense.
-We see less people dying of malaria and tuberculosis.
+We see fewer people dying of malaria and tuberculosis.
 And that is certainly good.

 But this version of progress – tracking those things that we can see and touch – misses something.
 It’s so focused on the happenings of the physical world, about the growing complexity of our stuff, that it avoids what’s going on internally, in our hearts and minds.
-I’d go as far to say that we use this idea of “tangible” progress to allow ourselves to avoid and dismiss what’s happening inside of us.
+I’d go as far as to say that we use this idea of “tangible” progress to allow ourselves to avoid and dismiss what’s happening inside of us.
 We want progress to be this squeaky clean story about us designing and thinking our way to the heavens.
 We don’t want to consider what’s happening inside of us or the ways in which our beliefs and values are stagnating.

 The truest progress does not happen on this tangible wavelength.